inetum-orleans/mutagen-helper/README.md

 [![Coveralls](http://img.shields.io/coveralls/gfi-centre-ouest/mutagen-helper.svg)](https://coveralls.io/github/gfi-centre-ouest/mutagen-helper?branch=develop)

 Mutagen Helper allow you to define [Mutagen](https://mutagen.io/) synchronisation sessions inside a configuration file on directories you want to synchronise.
+Created sessions are marked with a session name and a project name that makes them easier to manage.

 Install
 -------